-Regulators are particularly focused on ESG, and there have been aspects of ESG in regulations for quite some time.
+Regulators are particularly focused on ESG compliance, and there have been aspects of ESG in regulations for quite some time.
 A few anti-bribery and corruption (ABAC) examples include the United States’ Foreign Corruption Practices Act (FCPA), the United Kingdom’s Bribery Act (UKBA), and France’s Sapin II.
 There are human rights laws and regulations as well, including the U.S. Uyghur Forced Labor Prevention Act, the UK Modern Slavery Act, the U.S. Conflict Minerals Law under the Dodd Frank Act, and the California Transparency in Supply Chains Act.
 And of course, ESG includes privacy related laws such as the European Union’s Global Data Protection Regulation (GDPR), California’s Consumer Data Protection Regulation (CDPR), and many more.
 Every one of these regulations touches on facets of ESG and each impacts the extended enterprise of third-party relationships.

 Now we are seeing even broader ESG regulations.
 The European Union is moving forward with the Directive on Corporate Due Diligence and Accountability, which will most likely become final legislation this summer.
 This requires ongoing due diligence within the organization and throughout its extended third-party relationships for environmental and human rights initiatives and reporting.
 Germany has already moved forward with its law to support this in the German Due Diligence Act, which also will be finalized this summer.
 The German law is often referred to as the Supply Chains Act as the dominant focus is on ESG practices across an organization’s third-party relationships.